 We expect our Personnel to be free from influences that conflict with the best interests of the Company or might deprive the Company of their undivided loyalty in business dealings.
 Even just the appearance of a conflict of interest can be damaging and should be avoided.
 Whether or not a conflict of interest exists can be unclear.
 The following are some (but not all) situations that may involve problematic conflicts of interests: (a) employment by, consulting for, or service on the board of a competitor, customer or supplier; (b) ownership by Personnel or a family member of a significant financial interest in an entity that does business, seeks to do business or competes with us; (c) solicitation or acceptance of gifts, favors, loans or preferential treatment by an employee or a family member from any person or entity that does business or seeks to do business with us; (d) certain types of "moonlighting"; and (e) loans to, or guarantees of obligations of, Personnel or their family members by the Company.
 If you have any questions about a potential conflict or if you become aware of an actual or potential conflict, and you are not an officer or director, you should discuss the matter with your supervisor or the Compliance Officer.
-Supervisors may not authorize conflict of interest matters or make determinations as to whether a problematic conflict of interest exists without first seeking the approval of the Compliance Officer and providing the Compliance Officer with a written description of the activity.
-If the supervisor is involved in the potential or actual conflict, you should discuss the matter directly with the Compliance Officer.
+Supervisors may not authorize conflict of interest matters or make determinations as to whether a problematic conflict of interest exists without first seeking the approval of the Compliance Officer and providing the Compliance Officer, you should discuss the matter directly with the Compliance Officer.
 Officers and directors may seek authorizations and determinations from the Company's Board of Directors (the "Board") or a committee of the Board that the Board may expressly designate (as applicable, the "Committee").
 Personnel shall not attempt to circumvent these requirements directly or through another person or entity.